 How did you start your career?

 After graduating from The University of Pittsburgh in 2013, I worked at The Andy Warhol Museum as an Artist Educator for five years.
 I led tours and gallery talks, screen printed with museum visitors, and taught art workshops at schools and community centers.
 It was a part time job, so I had to work other jobs to stay afloat (I was also a teacher at Artissima Studio and a web designer at WQED).
 On top of my official jobs, I took on side gigs like senior portrait photography, wedding calligraphy, and chalkboard lettering for restaurants and cafes.
-I was a jack of all trades and master of none, but at least everything I did had some sort of creative element.
+I was a jack of all trades and master of none, but everything I did involved some sort of creative element.
 In 2015, I started to post my creations from my side gigs to Instagram—two years after that, I started posting my art journal and bullet journal spreads.
 I also started a YouTube channel to share my process.
-After experiencing significant growth with my audience, I decided that it was time to start an online shop, and in 2018, Sarica Studio became my main gig!
+After experiencing significant growth with my audience, I decided that it was time to expand my online presence, and in 2018, Sarica Studio became my main gig!

 Do you have any tips on how to grow a social media following?

 Besides 1) posting quality content regularly and often, 2) using relevant hashtags, and 3) somewhat maintaining a consistent aesthetic, I really don’t have any other concrete advice about growing on social media.
 When I started my Instagram, I had under 500 followers for three years.
 I mostly used it as a portfolio to show local businesses in the hopes of snagging some chalkboard clients!
-I had no intention of reaching a certain number of followers by a certain date—ever.
+I had no intention of reaching a certain number of followers by a certain date.
 All of my goals center around improving my skills, producing x number of artworks, etc. So much of it relies on algorithms, and I don’t know anything about that—so even if you follow the aforementioned tips, I can’t guarantee that you’ll gain a lot of followers.
 My other advice isn’t concrete but it’s probably more important: although it can be discouraging to not experience any exposure or growth, don’t let that stop you from making art.
 If there was suddenly no Instagram or YouTube (remember what happened to Vine?)
-I’d still keep chugging along, making things, and doing the best I can.
-Just like I did before I had x number of followers/subscribers.
+I’d still keep chugging along, making things, and doing the best I can, just like I did before I had x number of followers/subscribers.

 Do you have any advice on starting an online shop?